 Therapeutics of COVID-19 primarily include symptomatic treatments and antiviral therapies.
-Early supportive interventions are critical for treating mild patients including nutrient supplements, oxygen therapy, Chinese herbal medicine, and antibacterial therapy.
-Patients infected with COVID-19 are mostly middle aged and elderly generally with low resistance to infection.42 Supportive treatments are necessary for patients with mild symptoms at the early stage of infection.
-For critically ill patients, high-flow oxygen therapy, extracorporeal membrane oxygenation, glucocorticoid therapy, and administration of convalescent plasma are applied.^{34,49} There are several suggested antiviral treatments: lopinavir/ritonavir, ribavirin, interferon-a, chloroquine phosphate, and Abidor.
-It is not recommended to use three or more antiviral drugs above simultaneously.^{34,50,51} Combinational use of lopinavir, ritonavir, and ribavirin in the treatment of SARS was reported to be associated with better outcome.52 It was previously reported that chloroquine could inhibit SARS-CoV53 and was tested for treating COVID-19 in clinical trials in China.
-Recently, several studies suggested remdesivir effectively inhibit RNA viruses (including SARS/MERS-CoV/2019-nCoV) infection.^{51,54,55} Remdesivir was used on the first patient in the United States and showed promising results.31 Currently, three clinical trials were registered for testing remdesivir on the treatment of COVID-19 (http://clinicaltrials.gov).
-In addition, a pan-coronavirus fusion inhibitor EK1 targeting the HR1 domain of HCoV spike was reported to have the potential to treat COVID-19.56 Convalescent sera were used for treating critically ill patients and show some effects.57
+Early supportive interventions are critical for treating mild patients including nutrient supplements, oxygen therapy, Chinese herbal medicine, antibacterial therapy.
+Patients infected with COVID-19 are mostly middle-aged and elderly generally with low resistance to infection 72.
+Supportive treatments are necessary for patients with mild symptoms at the early stage of infection.
+For critically ill patients, high-flow oxygen therapy, extracorporeal membrane oxygenation, glucocorticoid therapy and administration of convalescent plasma are applied ^{44,79}.
+There are several suggested antiviral treatments: lopinavir/ritonavir, ribavirin, interferon- α , chloroquine phosphate, and abidor.
+It is not recommended to use three or more antiviral drugs above simultaneously ^{44,80,81}.
+Combinational use of lopinavir, ritonavir and ribavirin in the treatment of SARS was reported to be associated with better outcome 82.
+It was previously reported that Chloroquine could inhibit SARS-CoV 83 and was tested for treating COVID-19 in clinical trials in China.
+Recently, several studies suggested remdesivir effectively inhibit RNA viruses (including SARS/MERS-CoV/2019-nCoV) infection 81,84,85.
+Remdesivir was used on the first patient in the United States and showed promising results 31.
+Currently, three clinical trials were registered for testing remdesivir on the treatment of COVID-19 (http://clinicaltrials.gov).
+In addition, a pan-coronavirus fusion inhibitor EK1 targeting the HR1 domain of human coronavirus spike was reported to have the potential to treat COVID-1986.
+Convalescent sera were used for treating critically ill patients and show some effects87.

-Recent report indicated that transmission may occur from individuals with no symptoms or from convalescents.^{42,58} It is likely that SARS-CoV-2 will stay around for some time and even coevolve with its hosts.
-Due to uncertainty of clinical spectrum of virus carriers, vaccination is highly recommended for susceptible populations, especially for those with comorbidities (cardiovascular disease, diabetes, chronic respiratory disease, hypertension, and cancers).
-Vaccines based on S protein.
-T cell epitopes, and RBD have been studied for SARS and MERS.^{56,59-61} Recently, an oral vaccine based on yeast expressed S protein developed by a group of scientists in Tianjing University of China provoked a lot of interests after it was reported by Jingyun News.
+Recent report indicated that transmission may occur from individuals with no symptoms or from convalescents 72,88.
+It is likely that SARS-CoV-2 will stay around for some time and even coevolve with its hosts.
+Due to uncertainty of clinical spectrum of virus carriers, vaccination is highly recommended for susceptible populations, especially for those with comorbidities (cardiovascular disease, diabetes, chronic respiratory disease, hypertension, cancers).
+Vaccines based on S protein, T cell epitopes and RBD (receptor binding domain) have been studied for SARS and MERS ^{86,89-91}.
+Recently, an oral vaccine based on yeast expressed S protein developed by a group of scientists in Tianjing University of China provoked a lot of interests after it was reported by Jingyun News.
 However, it needs to be further tested in clinical trials.
-On 24 February 2020, Moderna, a pharmaceutical company in the United States announced that its experimental messenger RNA (mRNA) COVID-19 vaccine, known as mRNA-1273, was ready for human testing and the initial batch of the vaccine were shipped to US government researchers from the National Institute of Allergy and Infectious Diseases.
-We have reasons to believe that vaccines would be a way to prevent viral infection because convalescent sera could improve conditions of critically ill patients.57 In addition to the LEY- MEDICAL VIROLOGY protective and therapeutic measures mentioned above, psychological interventions were expected to be helpful for infection control.62
+On Feb 24^{th} , 2020, Moderna, a pharmaceutical company in the United States announced that its experimental mRNA COVID-19 vaccine, known as mRNA-1273, was ready for human testing and the initial batch of the vaccine were shipped to U.S. government researchers from the National Institute of Allergy and Infectious Diseases (NIAID).
+We have reasons to believe that vaccines would be a way to prevent viral infection because convalescent sera could improve conditions of critically ill patients87.
+In addition to the protective and therapeutic measures mentioned above, psychological interventions were expected to be helpful for infection control92.